Refining the Adaptivity Notion in the Huge Object Model

 A \emph{fully adaptive} algorithm is allowed to choose every query based on answers to all queries made before it.
 This is quite similar to the definition of an adaptive algorithm for string properties, but restricting ourselves to this dichotomy does not give the full picture.
 We refine the notion of adaptivity by considering more subtle restrictions on the way that the algorithms plan their queries, leading to query models that are not as expressive as those of fully adaptive algorithms, but are still more expressive than those of non-adaptive ones.
 In this introduction we only introduce the rationale of every model; the formal definitions appear in the preliminaries section.

-One interesting restriction, which is surprisingly difficult to analyze, is ``being adaptive for every individual sample, without sharing adaptivity between different samples''.
+One interesting restriction, which is surprisingly difficult to analyze, is ``being adaptive for every individual sample, without sharing adaptivity between different samples'' (the results of random coin tosses are still allowed to be shared).
 We say that an algorithm is \emph{locally-bounded} if it obeys this restriction.
 This model captures the concept of distributed execution, in a way that every node has a limited scope of a single sample, and only when all nodes are done, their individual outcomes are combined to facilitate a decision.